Torie Wells - Reporter

 Jennifer Lewke - Reporter

-Jennifer Lewke is an award-winning Investigative Reporter who is excited to call Albany her new home.
-Jennifer comes to the Capital Region from just down the Thruway.
-She spent 7 years as the Investigative Reporter at WSYR-TV in Syracuse, NY helping to solve thousands of viewer problems and exposing hundreds of thousands of dollars in taxpayer waste.
+Jennifer Lewke is an award-winning Investigative Reporter who is excited to now call Albany her home.
+Jennifer came to the Capital Region a few years ago from just down the Thruway.
+She spent 7 years as an Investigative Reporter in Syracuse, NY helping to solve thousands of viewer problems and exposing... hundreds of thousands of dollars in taxpayer waste.

-Jennifer is the 2010 winner of The Associated Press's highest individual honor for television news reporting in New York State.
+Jennifers investigation into a local bus company that continued to operate despite a federal shutdown order won her the 2013 Edward R. Murrow award for Hard News Reporting.
+Shes also been the winner of The Associated Press's highest individual honor for television news reporting in New York State.
 Her investigation into the State's decision to spend a million dollars on throw-away stimulus signs took home top investigative honors from the AP and Syracuse Press Club and pressured then-governor David Paterson to rescind the order.
 She has also written, produced and anchored two primetime specials on consumer-protection topics--both of which were named Best News Special/Documentary by the AP and Syracuse Press Club.

 Jennifer has also been honored by the SPC and NYS Broadcasters Association for her work on a safe driving documentary.

 Jennifer graduated in 2005 from the University of Pittsburgh at Bradford with a degree in Communications.
-Before focusing on Investigating Reporting, Jennifer was a go-to reporter on breaking news and high-profile stories.
-She's covered the three-state search and capture of Bucky Phillips, the mass shooting at a Civic Center in Binghamton and the devastating Megabus Crash in Syracuse.
-She's also done her fair share of live reporting during major lake effect snowstorms.
+While her focus is on Investigative Reporting, Jennifer is also a go-to reporter on breaking news and high-profile stories.
+She's covered the tragedy in Newtown, Connecticut, the Boston Marathon Bombings, the three-state search and capture of Bucky Phillips, the mass shooting at a Civic Center in Binghamton and the devastating Megabus Crash in Syracuse.
+She's also done her fair share of live reporting during major lake effect snowstorms!

 When not digging for interesting stories, Jennifer loves spending time with her family and friends.
 She was born and raised just north of Syracuse in Central Square, NY.
-She's an avid volleyball player who also loves playing card games, especially pitch!
+She's a member of the local Fusion Volleyball Club and loves playing card games, especially pitch.
+Shes also a die-hard fan of The Walking Dead and Star Trek and chances are, if you ever pass her in her car, shell be jamming out to Muse or Queen!

 Brandon Lewis - Reporter